vespa-mrs/vespa.io/docs/user_manuals/simulation_user_manual.md

 click and drag the tab of the pane that you want to re-locate to the position that you want it.

-The Sequence Code tab is a text window in which PyGamma code can be pasted and/or edited.
+The Sequence Code tab is a text window in which PyGAMMA code can be pasted and/or edited.
 See Appendix A for details of how Simulation interacts with your PyGAMMA code.
 There's an example in the figure below.